Welcome to Sympy!#

 Markdown and Code#

-As already shown here there are two differents modes in a Jupyter Notebook that one can write in: “Markdown” and “Code”.
-When focused on a Code field, you are working in Python.
-You can insert as many lines as you wish within a box.
-If you by the end in a box writes a line with a variable or an expression, this becomes printed right below with nice formatting,
+As already shown, in a Jupyter Notebook you can write in two different modes: Markdown and Code.
+When focused on a Code cell, you are working in Python.
+You can insert as many lines as you wish within a cell.
+The last line in a cell will be printed, if it is printable.

 y = Symbol('y', complex=True)